isidore/MobProgrammingBook/manuscript/Reference_01_Katas.md

  12. Usability Testing (personas, Nielsen heuristics)
  13. Analysing logs
  14. Heuristics (SFDPOT, HICCUPS, etc...)

+## Non-development
+  Sometimes you want to practice mobbing in a non-technical setting.

+### Writing
+  Write a blog or an essay.
+Remember to outline (at minimum the paragraph you're working on) to keep everyone in sync.

 ## Other
   Any suggestion can make a good kata.
 Our rule is whoever suggested the kata becomes the product owner and is responsible for defining the user stories and prioritizing them.